Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 - `generate_sender_id` (Boolean) When enabled, a sender id is automatically included (if not already present) in the Solace-defined fields for each message sent.
 Default: true
 - `generate_sequence_number` (Boolean) When enabled, a sequence number is automatically included (if not already present) in the Solace-defined fields for each message sent.
 Default: true
 - `properties` (Map of String) Additional Solace session properties (each setting needs to have `SESSION_` prefix).
 - `ssl_validate_certificate` (Boolean) Indicates whether the API should validate server certificates with the trusted certificates.
-Default: true
+Default: false
 - `vpn_name` (String) The name of the Message VPN to attempt to join when connecting to an event broker.

 <a id="nestedatt--config--session--authentication"></a>